-Important: Use only a test tube from the manufacturer of the ventilator system.
+Important: Use only the MAQUET test tube.

-4.2.4 Battery switch test
+4.2.4 BATTERY SWITCH TEST

 The Pre-use check tests the ventilator's ability to switch between AC and battery power when AC power is lost and restored:

 - When the on-screen instruction appears, disconnect the ventilator from AC power. - When the on-screen instruction appears, reconnect the ventilator to AC power.